muratk3n/thirdwave/en/README.md

 way to subconciously reduce excessive stimuli which modern life generates in excess, especially in cities.
 We are built for a certain level of stimuli anything over that causes problems.
-In the West ppl might not become recluse but cld act oddly in different ways, maybe a school shooting.
+In the West ppl might not become recluse but cld act oddly in different ways, maybe crime or other things.

 ---